pablo-meier/Pablog/posts/2018-04-03-tabletop-character-gorlif.md

 recognize as healthy and aspirational.

-Many RPG characters are some kind of reflection of their creator, and Gorlif contains bits of me that I consider healthy and aspirational: someone who is happy and comfortable with not being the best at things (he's the freshest and least immediately capable mouse in our party), who assumes good intentions in others, and puts his best foot forward.
+Many RPG characters are some kind of reflection of their creator, and Gorlif contains bits of me that I hope to connect more with: someone who is happy and comfortable with not being the best at things (he's the freshest and least immediately capable mouse in our party), who assumes good intentions in others, and puts his best foot forward.
 I sometimes can't help myself and make